yevheniiamonashko/TrackManager/doc/Documentation.md

 The TrackManager class is responsible for managing and processing data related to stations and tracks:

-- Data loading: Reads station and track data from CSV files using `LambdaReader`.
+- Data loading: Reads station and track data from CSV files using `reader.LambdaReader`.
 - Custom data structure usage: The TrackManager uses custom data structures like MyArrayList, MyHashMap, and MyGraph, MyAVLBinarySearchTree for user requests processing.
 - Graph creation: Creates graphs representing the railway network for the shortest path and MCST retrieval.
 - Station/stations searching: Provides methods to retrieve station or stations` information based on code, name, or type, including prefix-based name search.